Files

 A file's URL is what your theme uses to link to or embed it.
 Common uses:

-The exact rendering depends on the theme — your theme decides whether a file becomes a link, a download button, or an embedded player.
+The exact rendering depends on the theme — your theme decides whether a file becomes a link or a download button.